SiyamSajnan/LLMPred-Master-s-Thesis-/README.md

 ## (Currently finalizing the research paper so the code will be uploaded soon)

 ## Project Description
 LLMPred is a research thesis that utilizes fine-tuned embeddings from large language models (LLMs) to predict the frequency of drug side effects.
-By leveraging advanced embedding techniques, the study aims to improve prediction accuracy in identifying drug-related side effects, which could range from mild symptoms to severe health complications.
+By leveraging advanced embedding techniques, the study aims to improve prediction accuracy of the frequency of drug-related side effects, which could range from mild symptoms to severe health complications.
 This project highlights the importance of LLM embeddings in enhancing drug safety and aiding clinical decision-making.

 ## Research Objective